burin-n/anychat-server/README.md

     mongodb 3.6.4

 ### Installation
+1. run mongodb
-1. `yarn install`
+2. `yarn install`
-2. heartbeat server
+3. heartbeat server
     - config variables about main server and backup server url in [heartbeat.js](https://github.com/burin-n/anychat-server/blob/master/heartbeat.js)
     - run with `yarn start`, server will run at port 5000 by default

-2. API server
+4. API server
      - run with `yarn start [port]`

       - A deault port is 3001, but you can add an argument to change the port.